VTD0807/GDG-RELO/README.md

 2. **Frontend (Firebase):** Build the client (`npm run build`) and run `npx firebase deploy --only hosting` to push the React app to Firebase's global CDN.

 ---
-*Built for the GDG Applied AI Hackathon*
+*Built for the GDG AGENTIC PREMIER LEAGUE*